Skip to main content

 Wage Garnishments

-Court-ordered deductions for debts like child support, student loans, or unpaid taxes.
+Court-ordered deductions for debts such as child support, student loans, or unpaid taxes.
 These are mandatory, not voluntary.

 Certain Insurance Premiums

-Premiums for certain types of life insurance, disability insurance, or voluntary supplemental policies, depending on the plan’s structure.
+Premiums for certain types of life insurance, disability insurance, or voluntary supplemental policies.

 Charitable Contributions